 L’Osteria is now one of the very few chains I love.
 Delicious food and wine, great selection, super friendly staff and reasonable prices.

 I have to visit L’Osteria again to try their pasta this time!
-I can’t promise you any out of the ordinary spectacles, but the Italian lessons playing on the speakers in the toilet are amusing AND educating (did you know that in Italy they only drink Cappuccino until noon and Espresso in the afternoon?) and the pizza will not disappoint.
+I can’t promise you any out of the ordinary weather related spectacles, but the Italian language lessons on speakers in the toilet are amusing AND educating (did you know that in Italy they only drink Cappuccino until noon and Espresso in the afternoon?) and the pizza will not disappoint.